mRs-/Black-Friday-Deals/README.md

 Monitor website uptime, SSL certificates, DNS records, and more.
 Instant alerts for downtime and performance issues.

+### 💸 [KAppMaker](https://kappmaker.com) - 30% off.
+Use code BLACKFRIDAY30 on checkout - Until 30 November

+Kotlin and Compose Multiplatform boilerplate code for fast mobile app development on Android and iOS.

 ## 🛠 Marketing Software
 ### 💸 [SyncSignature](https://syncsignature.com) - Get 60% on all recurring plans.
 Use code BF24CM60 on checkout - Until 10 December